jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 which property tests can't do.
 If you have software that /needs/ to be correct,
 I think this dependently typed prove approach is a very good option to consider.
-I also think agda is an good choice for a language that supports that.
+I also think Agda is an good choice for a language that supports that.

 [^full-proof]: The full proof can be seen in the [github repository](https://github.com/isovector/denotational-arithmetic-zurihac),
                although we made some additional changes to the project after the presentation as well.